rust-lang/rust/src/doc/rustc-dev-guide/src/traits/implied-bounds.md

 }
 ```

-that is, the information that `T` implements `Bar` here comes from the
+That is, the information that `T` implements `Bar` here comes from the
 *environment*.
 The environment is the set of things that we assume to be true
 when we type check some Rust declaration.
 In that case, what we assume is that
 `T: Bar`.
 Then at that point, we might authorize ourselves to have some kind